 Is motorcycling dead, no!
 Is motorcycling dying, possibly and I believe it will if the mentally of the American V-Twin manufactures stays the same.
 I think they are killing the sport with 30-year-old processes that haven’t changed, I think they are killing the sport by pushing $20k+ motorcycles that very few can afford, I think they are killing it by targeting the same group of aging riders that they always have.

 I think we as riders are playing a part in letting it die by not bringing more riders into the fold both new and those that left the sport, we can do more.
 If we as riders do our part to be ambassadors and also be vocal when Harley-Davidson and Indian Motorcycle release another “New Model” that’s just a new paint job we should call them out.
 We should bring our kids, nieces, and nephews to Flat Track events and Super Cross, we should buy them motorcycle toys, we should teach them about motorcycle safety and repair.
+By the way, you can qualify for a refund if your car dealer cannot fix the vehicle.
+California Lemon Law attorney can explain everything in details.
 We are the ones that can keep this sport going for future generations to enjoy.

-Now let hope for warm weather and get out there and ride’em like we stole’em!
+Now lets hope for warm weather and get out there and ride’em like we stole’em!